-The Ministry of the Interior (MOI) will roll out a "Taiwan Marine Chart App" on Nov.
+The Ministry of the Interior (MOI) is to roll out a "Taiwan Marine Chart App" on Nov.
 1 to enhance maritime safety for small vessels, offering features such as navigation positioning, port searches and real-time weather and ocean condition updates.

-Interior Minister Liu Shyh-fang (劉世芳) told a press conference Thursday that small boats, yachts and fishing vessels not covered under the International Convention for the Safety of Life at Sea (SOLAS) are often not equipped with Electronic Chart Display and Information Systems (ECDIS), putting them at higher risk of maritime accidents.
+Minister of the Interior Liu Shyh-fang (劉世芳) told a news conference yesterday that small boats, yachts and fishing vessels not covered under the International Convention for the Safety of Life at Sea (SOLAS) are often not equipped with Electronic Chart Display and Information Systems, putting them at higher risk of maritime accidents.

-To address this, the MOI began developing the app early last year, using internationally issued electronic navigation chart data but tailoring it for non-SOLAS vessels, Liu said.
+To address this, the ministry began developing the app early last year, using internationally issued electronic navigation chart data but tailoring it for non-SOLAS vessels, Liu said.

 Photo: CNA

-Available on both the App Store and Google Play, the app will feature navigation tools, quick searches for ports and landmarks, route plotting, chart management and marine and meteorological information, she added.
+Available on both the App Store and Google Play, the app would feature navigation tools, quick searches for ports and landmarks, route plotting, chart management and marine and meteorological information, she added.

 Land Administration Department Director-General Lin Chia-cheng (林家正) said the app integrates GPS with digital marine charts and real-time data such as tides and currents.